Éric Lapointe (singer): Childhood

 Born in Montreal, Quebec, Canada, Lapointe is the eldest of three children; he has two brothers, Marc and Hugo.
-Hugo is also a singer and started as a technician for his brother's band.
-Their father, Serge, was in the military and his family often had to move.
-By the age of 16, Lapointe had moved a total of 13 times.
-As a result, he was shy and reserved, had difficulty making friends, and stayed close to his mother, Doris.

-At nine years old, Lapointe asked his father for a plastic guitar from a Sears catalogue.
-His father bought him a real guitar instead, and Lapointe soon learned how to strum chords, thanks to the help of his uncle, who was also a musician.
-He wrote his first songs at the age of ten and started touring Quebec and France at the age of 15.
+Their father, Serge, served in the military and his family often had to move, which saw them relocate thirteen times by the time Lapointe turned 16.
+At nine years old, when Lapointe asked for a plastic guitar from a Sears catalogue, he was instead given a real one by his father.
+By the age of ten, he was already composing his first song.

 Early career

-At the age of 18, Lapointe joined the Parti Québécois and was discovered by Yves-François Blanchet (former president of l'ADISQ) who went on to manage his early career.
+At the age of 18, Lapointe joined the Parti Québécois and was discovered by Yves-François Blanchet (former president of l'ADISQ; current leader of the Bloc Québécois) who went on to manage his early career.
 Lapointe started out by playing at local bars and CEGEPs.
-To supplement his income, Lapointe worked side jobs as a pool installation technician, garbage collector, waiter and credit card salesman.

-At the age of 20, Lapointe collaborated with Roger Tabra, writing his first hit single "N'importe quoi" ("Anything").
+At the age of 20, Lapointe wrote his first hit single "N'importe quoi" ("Anything").
 Despite having little money, Lapointe organized a showcase at a popular bar called Club Soda for record industry scouts.
 A representative of Disques Gamma, Patrice Duchesne, was impressed by Lapointe's talent and offered him a record contract.
-Gamma helped produce his debut album Obsession which was released in 1994.
-Aldo Nova produced the album, which caused some internal friction within the band.
+His debut album Obsession was released in 1994.

-1994–1995: Release of Obsession, rise to popularity

-Local radio stations initially refused to play Lapointe's music.
-However, the video for his first single, "," found a new fan base and helped trigger sales.
-On 12 August 1994, Lapointe played for a crowd of 45,000 people at the corner of Jeanne-Mance and Saint Catherine in Montreal.
-Obsession was later certified platinum with over 250,000 copies sold.

-In 1995, the Rolling Stones invited him to open their two Paris concerts during the Voodoo Lounge Tour along with Bon Jovi.
-They also played a concert at la Rochelle FrancoFolies festival along with French artist Florent Pagny.